Sustainable Development Goals of the UN

 KfW Development Bank's contribution to the SDGs

-In the last financial year alone, new commitments amounted to almost EUR 11 billion.
-Two particular focal points were climate protection (SDG 13) and the promotion of affordable and clean energy (SDG 7) – two areas that are closely linked and play a significant role in the "green reconstruction" of many economies that have been purged by the COVID 19 pandemic.
-In addition, reducing inequalities (SDG 10) is a cross-cutting issue.
+In the last financial year, new commitments amounted to almost EUR 10 billion.
+Two particular focal points were climate protection (SDG 13) and the promotion of affordable and clean energy (SDG 7) – two areas that are closely linked.
+Other priorities included combating poverty (SDG 1), preserving terrestrial biodiversity (SDG 15) and promoting peace and strong institutions (SDG 16).

 Achieving the SDGs will require enormous investments that cannot be made from public funds alone.
 The mobilisation of private capital, particularly through the instrument of impact investment, is therefore becoming increasingly important in development finance.

-KfW will not let up in its commitment to the SDGs; they will continue to guide the development bank's actions – also for the second half up to 2030.
+KfW will not let up in its commitment to achieving the SDGs; they will continue to guide its actions – also for the remaining time until 2030.
 As before, it will always be guided by the overarching core messages of the 2030 Agenda: promoting human dignity and peace, protecting our planet, well-being for all and advocating for global partnerships.

 Evaluation